Constitutional Union Party (United States): Formation

-National convention
+1860 national convention

-The Constitutional Union national convention convened on May 9, 1860.
+The Constitutional Union national convention convened in Baltimore on May 9, 1860.
 Delegates came from 23 of the 33 states, though the vast majority of delegates came from the Upper South.
 As a large proportion of the delegates were over the age of sixty, some political opponents derided the Constitutional Unionists as the "Old Gentleman's Party".
 The party adopted a simple platform, stating that they would "recognize no political principle other than the Constitution...the Union...and the Enforcement of the Laws."
 The party also established the National Central Executive Union Committee to wage the party's election campaign; Congressman Alexander Boteler of Virginia was selected to head the committee.

 Though the septuagenarian Crittenden was the acknowledged party leader, he declined to seek the presidential nomination due to his age.
 The two major contenders for the presidential nomination were former Senator John Bell of Tennessee and Governor Sam Houston of Texas.
 During his long career in the Whig Party, Bell had established a reputation as a moderate on the slavery issue, opposing both the Mexican–American War and the Kansas–Nebraska Act.
 Houston had served in two wars and had compiled a long political record as a leading member of the Democratic Party, and like Bell he had opposed the Kansas–Nebraska Act.
 However, his status as a former protege of Andrew Jackson alienated many of the delegates, and Bell's backers argued that Houston would have little appeal in the North.
 Aside from Bell and Houston, other potential candidates for the Constitutional Union presidential nomination included Everett, 1852 Whig nominee Winfield Scott, and Edward Bates of Missouri, who ultimately chose to support the Republican Party.

 On the first presidential ballot, Bell won 68 1/2 votes compared to Houston's 57, with the remainder of the delegates voting for Crittenden, Everett, and various favorite son candidates.
 Bell picked up support from dozens of delegates on the second ballot, thereby clinching the nomination.
 Houston refused to endorse Bell and ultimately declined to back any candidate in the 1860 election.
 Seeking to provide sectional balance to the ticket, the convention selected Everett as the party's vice presidential nominee by acclamation.
 Everett reluctantly accepted the vice presidential nomination, as he felt that he had had a more accomplished career than Bell.
 With the nomination of two former Whigs, many regarded the Constitutional Union Party as a continuation of the Whig Party; one Southern newspaper called the new party the "ghost of the old Whig Party."